Content

 Talk to your healthcare provider if you think you have sleep apnea.

 Physical activity is important for supporting your overall health and achieving your weight goals.
-Regular exercise helps you burn extra calories, lose weight loss, and put on muscle.
+Regular exercise helps you burn extra calories, lose weight, and put on muscle.

 For general health, experts recommend at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity aerobic exercise weekly, plus strength training twice per week.
-For weight loss goals, this increases to 200-300 minutes per week.
+For weight loss goals, this increases to 200 to 300 minutes per week.

 In addition to getting your steps in, here are a few things to try: